Notes on website design

 It is about your customers.

 We know from much experience that website visitors prefer to interact with a site that feels familiar.
 In other words, menus, actions and layouts are like most others.
-Like all the programs you use on your computer all basically work in the same way?
-In the main, a website visitor did not come to your web site to be entertained, but rather to consume information and to (hopefully) transact.
+A crow's nest of blinking lights, shiny photos, cat-eye-buttons, etc detract from the main value of any web site: information and the easy (familiar) navigation thereof.

 Flexible website design using templates

-In fact, the more familiar your site looks to them the more inclined they will be to start using it.
+The more familiar your site looks to them, the more inclined they will be to stay.

 You have less than 1 second in which to make a good impression.